ChrisVilches/Collection-Sync/README.md

 }
 ```

+You can also implement several lifecycle hooks for granular control over syncing.
+See [which methods can be overriden from SynchronizableCollection class](/docs/classes/SynchronizableCollection.md) for details.

 All methods allow the use of `async/await` if needed.

 Next, implement a class that communicates with the remote collection (datastore).